hynek/hatch-fancy-pypi-readme/.github/CONTRIBUTING.md

 $ pre-commit run --all-files
 ```

-and our CI has integration with `pre-commit.ci <https://pre-commit.ci>`_.
+and our CI has integration with [pre-commit.ci](https://pre-commit.ci).
-But it's way more comfortable to run it locally and *git* catching avoidable errors.
+But it's way more comfortable to run it locally and Git catching avoidable errors.

 ## Code